-1. For historical newspapers and local government records covering the ninteen counties of NW Ohio, visit our NW Ohio Resources Page.
+1. For historical newspapers and local government records covering the nineteen counties of NW Ohio, visit our NW Ohio Resources Page.

 2. For NW Ohio Manuscript Collections, Rare Books and Special Collections, Historical Collections of the Great Lakes, and the National Student Affairs Archives, please visit the collections page of the site.

-3. For primary source manuscript materials, search using the finding aid button, for general reference sources, search the library’s catalog; scholarly works and university produced publications are available through ScholarWorks.
+3. For primary source manuscript materials, search our collection having selected the 'finding aid' option.
+For general reference sources, search the library’s catalog; scholarly works and university produced publications are available through ScholarWorks.
 For genealogical resources, visit our Northwest Ohio Resources page and our genealogy page.

 All of these options are available on our homepage.
 If you still cannot find what you are looking for, please contact us.